Menu

 Broker talking on the phone

-Our Broker's Guide to Private Plan Options dives deeper into more advantages for your clients – regardless of the state program they may be required to provide.
+Our Broker's Guide to Private Plan Options dives deeper into more advantages for your clients – regardless of which state’s PFML program benefits they may be required to provide.
 Find out why it may be a win-win for both you and your clients here!

 Learn More

-Here’s an overview of steps you need to take in Colorado to apply for a fully-insured approved private plan.
-Since some of the details are still falling into place, things may change as guidance from the State emerges.
+Here’s an overview of steps you need to take in Colorado to apply for a fully insured Private Plan.

 Step 1 – You and your broker